-The prize amounts to EUR 2.5 million, of which EUR 500,000 shall be awarded personally to the recipient and EUR 2.0 million dedicated to the award-winner’s future research.
+The prize amounts to EUR 2.5 million, of which EUR 500,000 are awarded personally to the recipient.
+The amount of EUR 2.0 million is granted for the award-winner’s future research.

-The candidates must be researchers in basic medical sciences or clinical sciences who have made outstanding scientific contributions with regard to diseases that pose a major burden in low, middle, and high income countries.
+The international jury selects a researcher in basic medical sciences or clinical sciences who has made outstanding scientific contributions with regard to diseases that pose a major burden in low, middle, and high income countries.
 In addition, the candidate’s work in the coming years is expected to yield further groundbreaking discoveries or advances with respect to diagnosis or treatment that should be applicable globally.
 Nominations of younger and mid-career scientists are favored.

-The deadline for nominations for the Else Kröner Fresenius Prize 2023 is November 4th, 2022.
+Jury members of the Else Kröner Fresenius Prize 2023

 Previous topics and winners